 - Indigenous Scholarship

 Nurses Board of Victoria Legacy Limited (NBVLL)

 When the regulatory functions of the Nurses Board of Victoria (NBV) were transferred to the national registration scheme, the NBV used its assets to establish the Nurses Board of Victoria Legacy Limited (NBVLL), which offers grants and the Rosemary Kelley Trust for nurses and midwives.
 Applications will open mid 2020 (TBC).

 Hospital in the Home (HITH) Society Australasia Ltd

 HITH Society Australasia represents health professionals who provide hospital in the home care.
 HITH offers two annual scholarships for eligible nurses.
-Applications will re-open mid 2020 for:
+Applications will re-open to late 2020 (TBC) for: